dataquest-dev/dspace-import/README.dev.md

 ![image](https://user-images.githubusercontent.com/88670521/186934112-d0f828fd-a809-4ed8-bbfd-4457b734d8fd.png)

-# How to re-initialize dspace 7 database
+# How to Re-initialize DSpace 7 Database

-Recreate your local CLARIN-DSpace7.* database **NOTE: all data will be deleted**
+Recreate your local CLARIN-DSpace 7.* database **NOTE: all data will be deleted**

 - Install again the database following the official tutorial steps: https://wiki.lyrasis.org/display/DSDOC7x/Installing+DSpace#InstallingDSpace-PostgreSQL11.x,12.xor13.x(withpgcryptoinstalled)
 - Or try to run these commands in the <PSQL_PATH>/bin: